tanisan101/book-recommendation-system/README.md

 ---

 ## 🚀 Solution
-Uses a collaborative filtering approach
+Uses a collaborative filtering approach suggesting books based on the books that a user enters of his/her choice.